selwynpolit/d9book/book/nodes-and-fields.md

 ## Retrieve values from a link field

-Here we have a link field: field_link which we load and get a valid uri from it using:
+Here we have a link field: field_link which we load and get a valid URI from it using:

 ```php